 Area for current Board Members Enter the Secured Board Members Forum

 Peter Argyle is Convener of the Cairngorms National Park Authority board.
 He has been a Councillor since May 1999 and is Ward Councillor for Aboyne, Upper Deeside and Donside.
-He was Chair of the Infrastructure Services Committee and the Scrutiny and Audit Committee.
 He previously served on the CNPA Board from March 2003 until September 2004 and was reappointed in March 2009.
 He became Convener of the Board in September 2015.
 He is a Director of Mid Deeside Limited.
 Nominated by Aberdeenshire Council and approved by the Minister.

 Rebecca Badger lives in Carr-Bridge with her family and is passionate about protecting, enhancing and enjoying the natural environment of the National Park.
 Becky works part time for the Scottish Environment Protection Agency (SEPA) and is involved in SEPA’s work to help businesses realise the benefits from positive environmental behaviour.
 Becky has an undergraduate degree in Ecological Science, an MSc in Agricultural Economics, and a PhD in Agricultural and Environmental Economics; she studied at Edinburgh, Newcastle and Aberdeen Universities.
 Becky has previously worked for RSPB Scotland and for the Scottish Parliament Information Centre.
 Directly elected to Ward 3.